rttrorg/rttr/doc/md_pages/default_arguments.md

 Default Arguments {#default_arguments_page}
 =================

-When you want to register a @ref rttr::method "methods" or a @ref rttr::constructor "constructors" which contains default arguments, you have to provide them RTTR explicitly.
+When you want to register a @ref rttr::method "method" or a @ref rttr::constructor "constructor" which contains default arguments, you have to provide them RTTR explicitly.
 The reason for this is, default arguments are not part of the function signature.
 Nevertheless, RTTR provides a mechanism to register functions with default arguments.

 Please take a look at following example: